 But such forays were few and far between, as Spain continued to dominate proceedings despite rarely playing above a leisurely pace.

-The crowd was brought to their feet once again after a barnstorming run from Steevy Chong Hue was halted by a cynical Raul Albiol challenge, but Marama Vahirua could not get the free kick past the wall.
+The stadium was brought to their feet once again after a barnstorming run from Steevy Chong Hue was halted by a cynical Raul Albiol challenge, but Marama Vahirua could not get the free kick past the wall.

 And moments later, Torres made it 3-0 after breaking the offside trap, rounding Roche and prodding home.